KPrince-coder/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17.Display all the lines in the file '/etc/passwd' that do not contain the pattern 'bin'.
 18.Display all the lines of the file '/etc/ssh/sshd_config' starting with a letter.
 19.Replace all characters 'A' and 'c' from input to 'Z' and 'e' respectively.
+20.Removes all letters 'c' and 'C' from input.